A Standard ticket gives access to all areas of the Ball except the alumni area from 9pm. Food, drinks and events are included.

 A VIP ticket provides each guest with an exclusive private drinks and canapé reception starting at 8:00, and early entry to the Ball ahead of queue jump.

-A certain proportion of tickets of each type are reserved for alumni for a surcharge of 10 pounds, giving access to an exclusive alumni area - SOLD OUT.
+A certain proportion of tickets of each type are reserved for alumni for a surcharge of 10 pounds, giving access to an exclusive alumni area.

 If you are a full Cambridge Bursary student you are entitled to one discounted standard ticket costing £100.
 For more details please consult the FAQ.